 The only dislike I have for St Barts is how crowded the main anchorage is.
 This makes it tough to find a spot that does not have a roll to it.
 We were here in late April when it is less busy, so I can only imagine it during the holidays and January & February.

-Soon you can get even more helpful hints by watching the travel videos I am making for St Barts.
+You can get even more helpful hints by watching the travel video I made for St Barts.
 Also, you can read what all I did there in my blog posts located below the video.